jdlogan0/La-Goyco-IQP/README.md

-# La-Goyco-IQP
+La Goyco Noise Monitoring System

-La Goyco IQP noise mapping website
+Use node server.js to start up the app